-The Asia department at Audubon Zoo is seeking applicants to fill our 2017 carnivore internship positions.
+The Asian Domain department at Audubon Zoo is seeking applicants to fill our 2017 carnivore internship positions.

-The Asia (carnivore) internship provides an exciting opportunity to work closely with animal staff and gain hands-on experience in exotic animal husbandry, all while working with a variety of Asiatic species including large carnivores.
-Interns will learn about animal husbandry, enrichment, training, and exhibit maintenance, as well as how to give informal public presentations to educate guests animal natural histories and conservation.
+This internship provides an exciting opportunity to work closely with animal staff and gain hands-on experience in exotic animal husbandry, all while working with a variety of Asiatic species including large carnivores.
+Interns will learn about animal husbandry, enrichment, training, and exhibit maintenance, as well as how to give informal public presentations to educate guests about animal natural histories and conservation.

 The program is geared toward individuals interested in zoo keeping as a career but may also benefit those pursuing careers in conservation and other related fields.